Geritychina/Wp_fruitkha/README.md

 Made with love By Gergana™

-👉Credits about template goes to its creator ^^!
+👉Credits for template goes to its creator ^^!